Skip to main content

 Frequently Asked Questions

-BLADECHIMERA is a action game with science fiction theme.
+BLADECHIMERA is a role playing game with mystery and science fiction themes.

 BLADECHIMERA is available on Nintendo Switch, PC, Steam Deck and Windows.